Survivor-Centred Visual Narratives

 Ghada: I may have not mentioned, but I am doing my PhD in philosophy, so these kinds of questions are at the core of my interests in participating in and contributing to this project!

 Jakob: Yeah, like this idea for example, is informed by Walter Benjamin, who said that history is always in construction, not reconstruction, but construction.
 I guess art can make that very clear.
-Another important idea, which is a common notion about art, and especially comics, is that art makes the process easier, more accessible, when you receive history with pictures.
+Another important idea, which is a common notion about art, and especially comics, is that art makes the process easier, more accessible, when you approach history through pictures.

 Ghada: I like to reflect on this informational dimension of art, focusing on the difference between getting information from art versus, for example, news or other formats.
-I tend to think that art speaks to us in the totality of our existence, that is in thinking, but also in feeling, in imagination and creativity, it tackles different aspects of us all at once.
+I tend to think that art speaks to us in the totality of our existence, that is in thinking, but also in feeling, in imagination and creativity.
+It taps into different aspects of us all at once.

-Jakob: That is true on one hand, but it’s also dangerous to use art to just put some emotion in a material or issue.
+Jakob: That is true on the one hand, but it’s also dangerous to use art to just put some emotion in a material or issue.
 Of course, this is something one must be careful about.
-Among the quality points of these comics in But I Live, is that they keep the distance, because the project is survivor-centered, not about manipulating the audience.
-It’s about keeping everything centered around the survivor, and how can we stay genuine and authentic about that.
+Among the quality points of these comics in But I Live, is that they keep their distance, because the project is survivor-centered, not about manipulating the audience.
+It’s about keeping everything centered around the survivor, and how we can stay genuine and authentic about that.

 Ghada: Beautiful.
 You spoke earlier about your work with Barbara, and I understand that there was a lot of collaborative work.
 I am curious about the role of collaboration in the making of projects like this exhibition.
 How does the collaborative nature of this work help advance the project?

-What we did for this exhibition, something I will also do in my upcoming exhibition that involves some people from SCVN, is doing interviews with the artists and bringing them into the exhibition so that you hear from them about their process and struggles, and how they make their decisions.
+What we did for this exhibition—something I will also do in my upcoming exhibition that involves some people from SCVN— is doing interviews with the artists and bringing them into the exhibition so that you hear from them about their processes and struggles, and how they make their decisions.
 There are a lot of decisions to make as an artist when it comes to showing things, and this is what I’m interested in.

-Jakob: An upcoming exhibit will take place in Wiesbaden again, on the 21st of May.
-We open an exhibition with four comic artists, three of whom are involved in the SCVN project; Tobi Dahmen, who worked on Akram’s story from Syria and whose work will be shown for the first time, Nora Krug, who’s working on a project about archives in Yale’s Fortunoff Video Archive in link to SCVN and we will display some work from her book.
-And there is Birgit Weyhe, who is in the working process for an upcoming comic about a young woman from Iraq.
+Jakob: An upcoming exhibit will take place in Wiesbaden again, opening on May 21.
+We open this exhibition with four comic artists, three of whom are involved in the SCVN project: Tobi Dahmen, who worked on Akram’s story from Syria and whose work will be shown for the first time; Nora Krug, who’s working on a project about archives in Yale’s Fortunoff Video Archive, and we will display some work from her book; and there is Birgit Weyhe, who is in the working process for an upcoming comic about a young woman from Iraq.
 Charlotte will also be invited.

 In November, the exhibit is set to travel to another museum in Constance, in the very south of Germany.
-We have a current discussion if it also goes to Erlangen in 2026.
+We have a current discussion about whether it will also go to Erlangen in 2026.

-In general, there are eight or nine artists working now on graphic novels about genocides worldwide.
+In general, there are eight or nine artists working now on graphic novels about genocides worldwide [on the project].
 Fantastic artists dealing with shocking issues.
-The question will be, what will happen to these stories?
+The question is, what will happen to these stories?
 Will there be anything beyond the fact that they will be published, hopefully in different languages and in different countries?
-So Charlotte and the team came up with the idea of creating, how should I say, not a digital exhibition, but a portfolio which can be easily adapted in different places all over the world.
-Something like a core set of pictures, information and layouts which can be printed, for example, on location, but in a certain, outstanding quality.
-The concept aims to, on the one hand, guarantee that there will be a high-profile exhibition or a good quality exhibition, and on the other hand, the charming argument of course, to enable people and institutions, for example schools which don’t have much money, to display exhibitions in a way that is possible.
+So, Charlotte and the team came up with the idea of creating not a digital exhibition, but a portfolio which can be easily adapted in different places all over the world.
+Something like a core set of pictures, information, and layouts which can be printed, for example, on location, but in a certain, outstanding quality.
+The concept aims to, on the one hand, guarantee that there will be a high-profile exhibition or a good-quality exhibition, and on the other hand—the charming argument of course—to enable people and institutions, for example schools which don’t have much money, to display exhibitions in a way that is possible.

-I’m very much into organizing events, public readings and exhibitions, because I love bringing this fantastic artwork to the people in a very direct way, to invite the artists and show original artwork.
-But I also understand the need to make the material more accessible to institutions that don’t have the resources to hold a big exhibition like we did.
+I’m very much into organizing events, public readings, and exhibitions, because I love bringing this fantastic artwork to people in a very direct way, to invite the artists and show original artwork.
+But I also understand the need to make the material more accessible to institutions.

 Jakob: Oh, that’s hard to say.
-I usually don’t do it 24 hours a day.
-I have my job, my family and my nonsense stuff like watching Netflix series or soccer on TV.
-I also have a lot of friends and family I can talk to about this stuff.
+I usually don’t do it twenty-four hours a day.
+I have my job, my family, and my nonsense stuff like watching Netflix series or soccer on TV.
+I also have a lot of friends and family I can talk to throughout the process.
 This is helpful.
 I think comics, as I already said, offer you the chance to keep a distance.
 And the artists I worked with are very considerate not to overwhelm the people they are working with.
-But to be honest, I cannot answer it completely because I don’t know how much impact it has on me.
-And I think there is some, how should I say, some kind of professional distance I try to keep.
-Sometimes I distract myself and do other stuff.
-Actually, there is a beautiful picture about this in But I Live, in the story of Emmy Arbel who worked with Barbara.
-After telling her the most horrible stuff you can think of, she said: now it’s time to stop, and I must go to the computer and play my solitaire game.
-So the question is much more an issue for the victims of these tough stories.
+But to be honest, I cannot answer completely because I don’t know how much impact it [this work] has on me.
+And I think there is some kind of professional distance I try to keep.
+Sometimes I distract myself and do other things.
+Actually, there is a beautiful picture about this in But I Live, in the story of Emmy Arbel, who worked with Barbara.
+After telling her the most horrible stuff you can think of, she says: “Now it’s time to stop, and I must go to the computer and play my solitaire game.”
+So, the question is much more an issue for the victims of these tough stories.
 We are in a comfortable position in not having experienced what they did.

 Ghada: These were the questions that I had.
 Did I miss any question that you wanted to address?

 Jakob: Not now.
 Thank you for these questions.
-It was a pleasure.
-As I already said it’s not so easy for me to answer in English, because sometimes some words are missing and you try to paraphrase in a stupid way.
+It has been a pleasure.
+As I already said, it’s not so easy for me to answer in English, because sometimes some words are missing, and you try to paraphrase in an awkward way.

 Ghada: It’s also my everyday struggle, so I understand!